rasilvap/Spring-boot-API-in-Memory-Database-with-Spring-Data/README.md

 The definitions and requirements are listed as follow:

 Each event data is a JSON entry with the following keys:

 • id: This is the event unique ID.

 • type: This is the event type.

 • actor: The actor responsible for the event.
 The actor itself is a JSON entry consisting of following fields:

 id: This is the actor unique ID.
 login: This is the actor unique login ID. avatar_url This is the actor avatar URL.

 •repo: The repository to which this event is associated with.
 The repo itself is a JSON entry consisting of following fields:

 id: This is the repo unique ID.

 name: This is the repo name.

 url: This is the repo URL.

 •created_at: This is the timestamp for the event creation given in the format yyyy-MM-dd HH:mm: ss.
 The timezone is UTC +0.
-To create new data you can use the post endpoint: localhost:8000/events, and use the next BodyRequest example:

 The REST service should implement the following functionalities: